tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasDateLastUpdated

 - Name: bdqffdq:hasDateLastUpdated
-- Definition: Date of the most recent dcterms:Issued for this class with a change that would be pertenent to implementation.
+- Definition: Date of the most recent dcterms:issued for this class with a change that would be pertinent to an Implementation.
 - Range xsd:date

 ********************